kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** I came to realization that the rationale to that approach is the erection of a 'firewall' blocking malicious API consumption attempts.
 A reductionist description would be: It starts off as 'deny-all' and, after what is the demanding part; i.e. preprocessing of requests, considers an API response.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: A breakthrough it is; ```embodiment``` of DLHI has seen 'The Dem' see people see him.
+- <b>Memorable moment / breakthrough / proud event</b>: The interaction with my mom this week left me proud of the woman who birthed me as well as the man she was able to speak with.
+Those two made me proud.
-- <b>Quote, inspiration, or personal reflection</b>: "```Meaning``` colored by thoughts and perceptions."
-This was brought about by dream analysis; the idea one should add this to the toolkit and sometimes seek to find the meaning beneath the thought, feeling, intuition or sensation.
+- <b>Quote, inspiration, or personal reflection</b>: "Attitude, Aim, Action" my synthesis from Jordan B. Peterson's late 2024 discussion with Andrew Huberman where he analyses the Sermon on the Mount and the structure of what can be called a Prayer.
+"Salam, Islam, Imani."
+Possession by the spirit of truth and peace, submission to the voice of calling and conscience, carried by action.

 ---